badtux66/teams-extractor/docs/architecture.md

 3. Extract text, author, timestamp, and metadata
 4. Deduplicate using message IDs
 5. Batch into groups (default: 50 messages)
-6. POST to backend `/api/messages/batch` endpoint
+6. Hand batches to the background service worker, which delivers them to `/api/messages/batch` with retry/backoff logic

 ### 2. Backend API (Node.js/Express)